 There are twenty masks in every pack.
 Each of the structured masks can fit easily over your mouth and nose.
-Besides, It comes with a nose clamp that lets you mold the top edge of the mask to your cheeks and the bridge of your nose.
+Besides, It comes with a nose clamp that lets you mould the top edge of the mask to your cheeks and the bridge of your nose.

 For those who need a mask that facilitates communication, the Communicator is a good choice.
 Even, these FDA registered masks come in boxes of easily-dispensed forty-packs.

 Each of the masks has a window in it to allow the medical practitioner to speak clearly and have their mouth seen.